 Basic Rules of teaching

-In the Instructional Process of Karatedo the teacher must remember, communicate and expose many positions and characteristics to a student.
-The instructor of class should recall to actually instruct (that being to effectively correcting students) and that this is not his or her time to workout for then he is no longer teaching, just demonstrating.
-Care should be taken as to the many approaches to teaching styles.
-Care should also be taken to recognize the different types of learning patterns that different students have and adjusting teaching methods as to fulfill the final goal of performing proper technique.
-There is no such thing as a student who cannot learn however there is such a thing as a student who was or is not taught correctly.
+Care should be taken as to the many approaches to teaching styles and theories.
+Care should also be taken to recognize the various learning patterns that different students have and adjust teaching methods as to fulfill the final goal of performing and executing proper technique.
+There is no such thing as a student who cannot learn.
+However, there is such a thing as a student who was or is not taught correctly.

-Other basic rules include never courting anyone under any circumstances involved in your class.
-And any persons the instructor has personal interests in should be turned over to another instructor [yes, there are acceptions].
-And yet another is to remember that a beginner cannot be expected to do even the simplest techniques as you do.
-Even green or brown Belts should be given the space and opportunity to learn a new technique for a new technique is as foreign to him as when he or she was a white Belt.
+Remember that a beginner cannot be expected to do even the simplest techniques as the instructor does.
+Even green, brown or black belts should be given the space and opportunity to learn new technique for a new technique is as foreign to him as when he or she was a white Belt.
 This is hard to remember, especially to a new instructor because he or she is anxious to have their student perform well or learn while unaware that the student is overwhelmed.

 - An efficient teacher knows his material well.

 - A popular or successful instructor is innovative.

 - Avoid finding yourself too busy practicing to teach.
 We cannot repeat this enough times.

 - ...At the same time, not too busy teaching to correct, encourage or praise.

 - Do not teach students to fear you and at the same time not teaching students to be fearful.

 - Proactively teach, heading off various tangents that would otherwise interfere with class.